openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_qspim.rst

 - Rx channel interrupt: Raised by uDMA core's Rx channel after pushing the last byte of RX_SIZE bytes into core RX FIFO.
 - Tx channel interrupt: Raised by uDMA core's Tx channel after pushing the last byte of TX_SIZE bytes into core TX FIFO.
-- End of transfer interrupt: The uDMA QSPI generate an end of transfer interrupt when it recieves a request to do so via SPI_CMD_EOT command.
+- End of transfer interrupt: The uDMA QSPI generate an end of transfer interrupt when it receives a request to do so via SPI_CMD_EOT command.
 Interrupt will be cleared automatically in the next cycle.

 The RX and TX channel interrupts are cleared by the uDMA core if any of the following conditions occur: